lmullen/jsr/issues/vol13/roll.markdown

-It is easy, I think, to get stuck in institutional or organizational stories when writing the history of either southern religion or southern labor, mainly because institutions have provided the richest sources—in some cases the only sources—still available.
+It is easy, I think, to get stuck in institutional or organizational stories when writing the history of either southern religion or southern labor, mainly because institutions have provided the richest sources---in some cases the only sources---still available.
 Whether one is talking about unions or denominations, the records that we usually begin with are very similar: institutional correspondence, policy debates and pronouncements, newsletters and newspapers, membership files, financial